 4. The aircraft is defuelled through the refuelling coupling in the port wheelbay, being either sucked out by a refueller or pumped out by the tank booster pumps.
-An air pressure supply is required to transfer the fuel from the main, wing and drop tanks to the front tanks during this operation.
-The air pressure, which must not exceed 120 lb. per sq. in. is fed into the system through an external supply connection in the spine of the centre fuselage (fig.2, item 7).
+An air pressure supply is required to transfer the fuel from the rear, wing and drop tanks to the front tanks during this operation.
+The air pressure, which must not exceed 120 lb. per sq. in. is fed into the system through an external supply connection in the spine of the centre fuselage (fig. 2, item 7).
 The procedure for defuelling the aircraft is as follows:-

-- (1) Ensure that the refueller is earthed and connect the bonding of the hose to the aircraft structure.
-Remove the sealing cap from the refuelling coupling in the port wheel bay and connect the refueller hose. - (2) Connect a pneumatic servicing trolley (Ref.
-No. 4F/1805) to the external air pressurization connection in the spine of the centre fuselage and apply pressure.
+(1) Ensure that the refueller is earthed and connect the bonding of the hose to the aircraft structure.
+Remove the sealing cap from the refuelling coupling in the port wheel bay and connect the refueller hose.